varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Hashing issues

 - Same hash for same reused password
-- Hashes can be computed in a dictionairy an attacker could use to brute force the password
+- Hashes can be computed in a dictionary an attacker could use to brute force the password

 ### Rainbow tables